riya-pesu/Crowd-Monitoring-and-Cluster-Detection-System/index.md

 - Lightweight and easy to run on a laptop webcam

 ## Usage & Applications 💡
-For detailed usage examples, configuration options, and application ideas, see [USAGE.md](USAGE.md).
+For detailed usage examples, configuration options, and application ideas, see [USAGE.md](docs/USAGE.md).

 ## Contributing 🤝
-Contributions, bug reports, and improvements are welcome — please see [CONTRIBUTING.md](../CONTRIBUTING.md) for guidelines on how to contribute, submit issues, and open pull requests.
+Contributions, bug reports, and improvements are welcome — please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines on how to contribute, submit issues, and open pull requests.

 ## License 📄
-This project is covered under the terms described in [LICENSE.md](../LICENSE.md).
-Please review the license before using or contributing.
+This project is covered under the terms of the MIT License - making it free to copy, modify, and distribute.
+However, attribution to the original creator (me) is requested.